Fossil fuel subsidies

-Despite the G20 countries having pledged to phase-out inefficient fossil fuel subsidies, as of 2023 they continue because of voter demand, or for energy security.
+Despite the G20 countries having pledged to phase-out inefficient fossil fuel subsidies, they continue because of voter demand, or for energy security.
+However the International Institute for Sustainable Development says that, done carefully, phasing-out fossil fuel subsidies would increase energy security.

 Definition

 Fossil fuel subsidies have been described as "any government action that lowers the cost of fossil fuel energy production, raises the price received by energy producers, or lowers the price paid by energy consumers."
 Including negative externalities such as health costs results in a much larger total.
 Thus by the IMF definition they are far larger than by the OECD and International Energy Agency (IEA) definitions.

 Subsidies for electricity and heat may be taken into account, depending on the share produced by fossil fuels.
 Sometimes there are disputes about what definition to use: for example the UK government said in 2021 that it uses the IEA definition and does not subsidize fossil fuels, but others said the same year that under the OECD definition it does.